Trajan's Wall: Moldova

 The remnants in Moldova comprise earthen walls and palisades.
 There are two major fragments preserved in Moldova: Upper Trajan's Wall and Southern (or Lower) Trajan's Wall.

 The Southern Trajan's Wall in Moldova is thought to be dated by the 3rd century, and built by Athanaric and stretches from Romania: Buciumeni-Tiganesti-Tapu-Stoicani and in after that another 126 km from the village of Vadul lui Isac in Cahul district by the Prut River stretches into Ukraine and ends at Lake Sasyk by Tatarbunar.
 The coat of arms of Cahul district of Bessarabia, Russian Empire, incorporated Trajan's Wall.
 Some academics like Dorel Bondoc and Costin Croitoru think that it was done by the Romans, because to be done it required plenty of knowledge and workforce that barbarians like Athanaric did not have.

 The Upper Trajan's Wall is thought to be constructed in the 4th century by Greuthungi Goths in order to defend the border against the Huns.
 It stretches 120 km from Dniester River by Chiţcani in Căușeni district to Prut River and extend until Tiganesti Sendreni in Romania.

 Fragments of Trajan's Wall are also found by Leova.

 Ukraine

 The rampart known as Troyan's Wall in Podolia stretches through the modern districts of Kamianets-Podilskyi, Nova Ushytsia and Khmelnytskyi.
 A part of the Moldavian Lower Trajan's Wall ends in Ukraine.
 See also Serpent's Wall.

-The historian Alexandru V. Boldur regards the "Trajan's Wall" starting near Uşiţa on Dniester river as the western limit of the territories of the 13th-century Bolokhoveni.
+The historian Alexandru V. Boldur regards the "Trajan's Wall" starting near Ușița (Stara Ushytsia) on Dniester river as the western limit of the territories of the 13th-century Bolokhoveni.